JesseEmond/blitz-2025-registration/README.md

 		current = came_from[current]
 ```

-We can pull a more general interface for this:
+We can write a more general interface for this:

 ```python
 import math